 Starting your shift – report

-Report in the ICU takes 30 minutes, however you’re discussing only 2 patients during that time rather than 5-7 like you would in the med surg environment.
-(Interested in what a med surg nurse does?
-Check out my previous post on med surg nurses.
+The report in the ICU takes 30 minutes, however, you’re discussing only 2 patients during that time rather than 5-7 like you would in the med Surg environment.
+(Interested in what a med Surg nurse does?
+Check out my previous post on med Surg nurses.)

-Generally speaking, the information discussed report in an ICU consists of the following:
+Generally speaking, the information discussed the report in an ICU consists of the following:

 - Name / attending and consulting physicians / Code status / allergies

-- Precautions (fall, seizure, infection prevention, bleeding, etc.)
+- Precautions like fall, seizure, infection prevention, bleeding, etc.